 From 1999 until 2005 he taught in the Department of Operations Management and Information Technology Management in the John Cook School of Business at Saint Louis University.
 From 2003 until 2005 he served as department chair.
 During that time the MIS program was listed as one of the top six undergraduate programs on Saint Louis University’s campus by the Fiske Guide to Colleges.
 In 2003 he received the Thomas Knapp, SJ, Faculty Member of the Year Award for the John Cook School of Business at Saint Louis University.
 From 1991 until 1999 he taught in the Department Information Systems and Operations Management in the Cameron School of Business at the University of North Carolina at Wilmington.

 Rick is active in the information systems and operations management research communities in the areas of enterprise management, business analytics, and supply chain management.
 He serves on the editorial board for the International Journal of Business Process Integration and Management, the International Journal of Services Sciences, and the International Journal of Services and Operations Management.
-He serves as a commissioner on ABET‘s Computing Accreditation Commission.
 He has published over thirty peer-reviewed journal articles, three peer-reviewed book chapters, one book, and thirty-four conference proceedings.
 His research has appeared in publications such as Communications of the ACM, Journal of Computer Information Systems, Computers and Industrial Engineering, Production Planning and Control, IEEE Transactions on Engineering Management, and Computers in Industry.
 He has received fourteen research grants totaling over $138,000.

 Following is a link to Rick’s Google Citation Profile.